temporalio/proposals/node/logging-and-metrics-for-user-code.md

    */
   applyMode: ApplyMode;
   /**
-   * By default function arguments and result are copied on invocation.
+   * By default function arguments are copied on invocation.
    * That can be customized per isolated-vm docs with these options.
    * Only applicable to `SYNC_*` apply modes.
    */
-  transferOptions?: isolatedVM.TransferOptionsBidirectional;
+  arguments?: 'copy' | 'reference';
 }
 ```